zelkaziom/tindermate/README.md

 See the [Installation](#installation) section for more information on how to install the project and its dependencies, and the [Prerequisites](#prerequisites) section for more information on how to get your Tinder auth token and your OpenAI API key.

-## Installation

-1. Make sure you have Python 3.10 or higher installed and available on your `PATH` environment variable (You can check your version using `$ python --version`)
-2. Clone the repository using `$ git clone https://github.com/borisrakovan/tindermate.git`
-3. cd into the directory of the project (e.g. `$ cd tindermate`)
-4. *Optional:* Create a virtual environment for the project using `$ python -m venv venv` and activate it using `$ venv/bin/activate` on Linux/macOS or `$ venv\Scripts\activate` on Windows
-5. Install the project's dependencies using `$ python -m pip install .`
-6. Run the application in your terminal using `$ python -m main`

-Note: The project is developed using poetry, so you can skip the steps 4 and 5 and use `poetry install` if you have poetry installed on your system.

 ## Prerequisites

 ### Tinder auth token